radiantlogic-v8/documentation-new/documentation/sys-admin-guide/adap-access-token.md

 ![Configuring an access token in Postman](Media/configuringtoken.jpg)

-Figure 22: Configuring an access token in Postman

 1. Click Get New Access Token.
 The new access token's details are displayed.

 ![token details](Media/tokendetails.jpg)

-Figure 23: The Token Details section in Postman

 1. Copy this token and decode it for the values needed by the FID server.
 You can do this at https://jwt.io/.